penpot/penai/docs/04_contributing/04_contributing.rst

 2. doc8 (as part of ruff): test ReStructuredText format;

-3. sphinx spelling and test: test if there is any error/warning when generating front-end html documentation.
+3. sphinx: test if there is any error/warning when generating front-end html documentation.

 To check, in the main directory, run: